 Be inspired by on of our many Virtual Games on Zoom.

 Game for a team who loves a good challenge; ask questions about anything under the sun

-Thinking about trivia question can take time.
+- Thinking about trivia questions can take time.
 But there are websites generating trivia questions and answers.

-Virtual Vacation – has walk-around features, live cams, flying tours, and travel hub to tour you around 400+ cities from different countries
+- Virtual Vacation – has walk-around features, live cams, flying tours, and a travel hub to tour you around 400+ cities from different countries.

 Not only applies to good singers but for music enthusiasts as well; perfect for the team who misses karaoke night